splunk/public-o11y-docs/gdi/opentelemetry/components/a-components-connectors.rst

 ******************************************

 .. meta::
-    :description: Learn about the components that make up the Splunk Observability Cloud OpenTelemetry Collector.
+    :description: Learn about the components that make up the OpenTelemetry Collector.

 .. toctree::
     :titlesonly: